Baisumesh/Delta-demo2/README.md

 # Delta-demo2
-This is demo for git &amp; github
+This is demo for git &amp; github class.